MdFurqan2000/Diabetes-dataset/README.md

 Diabetes Prediction is my weekend practice project.
 In this I used DecisionTreeClassifier  to trained model that is used to predict the positive or negative result.
 I used GridSearchCV and RandomizedSearchCV to find the optimal hyperparameters to increase the model performance.

+## Acknowledgement
+I downloaded this dataset from kaggle.
 ## 🛠 Skills
 Python...